emiovska/swagger2.0-demo/README.md

 [http://localhost:8080/v2/api-docs](http://localhost:8080/v2/api-docs)

-If the result is a JSON response with large number of key-value pairs then congratulation you successfully set up the Swagger 2 in your project :).
+If the result is a JSON response with large number of key-value pairs then congratulations you successfully set up the Swagger 2 in your project :).
 The received JSON is relatively large which is not very human-readable.
 Fortunately, Swagger provides Swagger UI for this purpose.

 ## 2.4 Swagger UI